ACC

 Liabilities of partners are unlimited.

-Liabilities of members are limited to the amount contributed.
+Liabilities of members are limited to

 3. Activities